realtime-sanitizer/rtsan-standalone-rs/README.md

 RTSan currently supports Linux and macOS.
 Ensure you have the following tools
 installed: `git`, `make`, and `cmake` (version 3.20.0 or higher).

-To use RTSan, add it as a dependency in your `Cargo.toml` file and add the `enable` feature conditionally:
+To use RTSan, add it as a dependency in your `Cargo.toml` file and conditionally add the `enable` feature:

 ```toml
 [dependencies]